 For now he hopes that he will be able to get a job, learn French and invite his aging mother to Geneva, so that he is able to take care of her.

 Both Waed and Joyce are passionate about their country.
 Through their friendship with the Sham Trio that dates back to their time in Damascus, they organized a charity concert in the church to raise funds for the Relief and Development Center, a Damascus Catholic diocese center working with refugees, women and displaced children.

-Maureen Gumbe and Dinesh Suna, both members of our congregation, live-streamed the concert on Facebook to 248 viewers.
+Maureen Gumbe and Dinesh Suna used their ‘phones to stream the concert on Facebook to 248 viewers.
 Valarie Marinoni summarized it well on Facebook: What a wonderful moment – we are truly blessed.